 To aid the evaluation of the intensive intervention Best Beginnings, in collaboration with Health Behaviour Research Limited, Coventry University and an expert working group, developed a new clinical assessment tool called NUCAT.
 NUCAT is now available for use across all UK units; to find out more about NUCAT and how you can administer it in your hospital please click here.

-In addition to the above, in Liverpool Women's NHS Trust Best Beginnings has also developed and is piloting a course to support and train parents who have had a baby on the neonatal unit to be ‘Parent Champions’ who can support other parents through their experiences.
+In addition to the above, in Liverpool Women's NHS Trust Best Beginnings has also developed and is piloting a course to support and train parents who have had a baby on the neonatal unit to be ‘Peer Supporters’ who can support other parents through their experiences.